 pinch of mineral salt

-Simmer rice, salt and water with closed lid about 25 minutes or until cooked in rice cooker.
+Simmer rice, salt, and water with a closed lid for about 25 minutes or until cooked in a rice cooker.

 Ayurvedic Sushi Sauce